Saint Peter's can't keep merchandise on shelves after NCAAs

 JERSEY CITY, N.J.
 (AP) — Three days after Saint Peter’s magical NCAA Tournament ride ended, the mayhem still has not stopped for university president Eugene Cornacchia.

-It’s expected the 45-year-old coach is going to leave the little Jesuit school and travel less than 20 miles to South Orange, New Jersey, to take the much higher-paying job at Seton Hall, his alma mater.
+As expected, 45-year-old coach Shaheen Holloway has decided to leave the little Jesuit school and travel less than 20 miles to South Orange, New Jersey, to take the much higher-paying job at Seton Hall, his alma mater.

 The Roman Catholic Big East Conference school paid Kevin Willard roughly $2.4 million this past season.
 He left to take the head job at Maryland.
 Holloway made less than $300,000 at Saint Peter’s.

 “I’ve talked to Shaheen, but it’s only been about to congratulate him and to tell him how grateful we are for what he’s done,” Cornacchia said Wednesday.
-“I’m giving him a little bit of space.
-I think he needed it, the team needed it, so we’re focused on just having a blast on Friday.”
+“We’re focused on just having a blast on Friday.”

 Cornacchia said the past two weeks have been a hectic blur, and it was only a day or so ago he had a chance to consider the Peacocks’ improbable run to become the first No. 15 seed to reach the Elite Eight.
 It ended Sunday with a one-sided loss to North Carolina.